Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/developer_tools.rst

 `--output-to-terminal` or `-t`
 ------------------------------

-The outputting of system logs to the terminal can be overridden by dev-mode.
+The output of system logs to the terminal can be overridden by dev-mode.

 By default, this is set to False

 Enabling system log output to terminal
 """"""""""""""""""""""""""""""""""""""

-To enable outputting of system logs to terminal
+To enable output of system logs to terminal

 .. code-block::